-Name Description Required x-amz-copy-source Specifies algorithm to use when decrypting the source object.
-Yes -server-side-en- cryption-custom- er-algorithm Type: String Default: None Valid Value: AES256 Constraints: Must be accompanied by a valid x -amz-copy- source-server-side-encryption-customer-key and x - amz-copy-source-server-side-encryption-customer- key-MD5 headers. x-amz-copy-source -server-side-en- cryption-custom- er-key Specifies the customer provided base-64 encoded encryption key for Amazon S3 to use to decrypt the source object.
+Name Description Required x-amz-copy-source -server-side-en- cryption-custom- er-key Specifies the customer provided base-64 encoded encryption key for Amazon S3 to use to decrypt the source object.
 The encryption key provided in this header must be one that was used when the source object was created.
-Yes Type: String Default: None Constraints: Must be accompanied by a valid x -amz-copy- source-server-side-encryption-customer-algorithm and x -amz-copy-source-server-side-encryption-cus- tomer-key-MD5 headers. x-amz-copy- source-server- side-encryption- customer-key-MD5 Specifies the base64-encoded 128-bit MD5 digest of the encryp- tion key according to RFC 1321.
+Type: String Yes Default: None Constraints: Must be accompanied by a valid x-amz-copy-source-server-side-encryption-customer-algorithm and x-amz-copy-source-server-side-encryption-customer-key-MD5 headers. x-amz-copy- source-server- side-encryption- customer-key-MD5 Specifies the base64-encoded 128-bit MD5 digest of the encryption key according to RFC 1321.
 Amazon S3 uses this header for a message integrity check to ensure the encryption key was transmitted without error.
-Yes Type: String Default: None Constraints: Must be accompanied by a valid x -amz-copy- source-server-side-encryption-customer-algorithm and x -amz-copy-source-server-side-encryption-cus- tomer-key headers.
+Yes Type: String Default: None Constraints: Must be accompanied by a valid x-amz-copy-source-server-side-encryption-customer-algorithm and x-amz-copy-source-server-side-encryption-customer-key headers.

 If your bucket has versioning enabled, you could have multiple versions of the same object.
 By default, x-amz-copy-source identifies the current version of the object to copy.
-If the current version is a delete marker and you don't specify a versionId in the x-amz-copy-source, Amazon S3 returns a 404 error, because the object does not exist.
-If you specify versionId in the x-amz-copy-source and the versionId is a delete marker, Amazon S3 returns an HTTP 400 error, because you are not allowed to specify a delete marker as a version for the x-amz-copy-source.
+If the current version is a delete marker and you don't specify a versionld in the x-amz-copy-source, Amazon S3 returns a 404 error, because the object does not exist.
+If you specify versionld in the x-amz-copy-source and the versionld is a delete marker, Amazon S3 returns an HTTP 400 error, because you are not allowed to specify a delete marker as a version for the x-amz-copy-source.